fog/fog/lib/fog/rackspace/docs/storage.md

 	file = directory.files.create :key => 'space.jpg', :body => File.open "space.jpg"

 **Note**: For files larger than 5 GB please refer to the [Upload Large Files](#upload_large_files) section.

+If you only need a `Directory` so that you can create a file (as above), you can accomplish this without an HTTP call as below:

+    dir = service.directories.new :key => "blue"
+	file = dir.files.new(...)
+	file.save

+This will **not** retrieve the metadata for files in the `Directory`.

+However, if the `Directory` does not already exist in Cloud Files, the `save` call will return with a 404.

+In this case, you will need to `save` the `Directory` first...

+    dir.save

+... before you can...

+    file.save

 ### Additional Parameters